 Interested in learning more about the parks?
-Ranger-led programs give you the opportunity to explore in-depth and ask questions.
-Programs are presented by both national park rangers and naturalists with the Sequoia Parks Conservancy.
+Interpretive programs offer visitors the opportunity to explore and ask questions.
+Interpretive programs are presented by both National Park Service rangers and Sequoia Parks Conservancy naturalists.

-We offer the widest variety and number of ranger-led programs from late June through August.
+The National Park Service offers a wide variety of ranger-led programs year-round, with most programming scheduled from Memorial Day (late-May) through Labor Day (early September).
 In winter, our popular ranger-guided snowshoe walks are a great way to explore.
 When you arrive, check visitor centers and bulletin boards in each area for program details or schedule changes.

 Check our park map for locations.
-There is about a one-hour drive between each of the following areas: the Foothills, Giant Forest/Lodgepole, Grant Grove, and Cedar Grove.
+It takes about one hour to drive between each of the following areas: the Foothills, Giant Forest/Lodgepole, Grant Grove, and Cedar Grove.
 Mineral King is about a 1-1/2 hour drive from the turnoff at Hwy 198.

 Ranger Program Schedules